 - Remote support

 Malcom is currently in private beta, and will be opening to the public in the next few weeks.
 They certainly have a robust platform that has been thoroughly tested by a number of big players.
-I am excited for its public release.
-Malcom is a revolutionary product within the world of mobile-app development and will surely be noticed internationally.
+We await their public release as a revolutionary product within the world of mobile-app development, which will surely be noticed internationally.